SECR (Streamlined Energy and Carbon Reporting)

 - over 250 employees.

 Where the Directors report covers a group of companies, the company or LLP must make the required statements based on its information and its subsidiaries.
-The Statutory Instrument has effect in respect of financial years beginning on or after 1st April 2019.
-The facility for electronic reporting will be provided and can be done on voluntary basis but is not mandatory.
+The Statutory Instrument has effect in respect of all financial years beginning on or after 1st April 2019.
+The facility for electronic reporting is provided via the Companies House website and can be done on voluntary basis but it is not mandatory to report in this way.
 There is no requirement for third party verification of the data.

 FIND OUT MORE